christopherho96/shoebot/README.md

     expiry_date_text: 0522
     cvd: 111

+4. Open the `purchase.py` file in a text editor.
+Change the `url` variable to the url of the shoe detail page on Sportchek.
+Save and close.
-4. Open command prompt/terminal, cd into the directory.
+5. Open command prompt/terminal, cd into the directory.
 Run `python purchase.py`